oxygenxml/ebu-tt/README.md

 Installation
 ------------

-Foolow these steps to install the EBU-TT framework
+Follow these steps to install the EBU-TT framework
  - open oXygen
  - go to *Help*->*Install new Add-Ons...*
  - paste the following update site